-GRED 613 - Teaching Internship, Grades 1-3 (6) This course provides the teacher candidate with a time and place where the theory of coursework at the College can be put into the actual practice of teaching.
-The course is designed to focus the teacher candidate's attention on the complete range of teacher functions and responsibilities found within a real school setting, including immersion in curriculum and long range planning, such as units.
+GRED 613 Teaching Internship, Grades 1-3 (6) This course provides the student teacher with a time and place where the theory of coursework at the College can be put into the actual practice of teaching.
+The course is designed to focus the student teacher's attention on the complete range of teacher functions and responsibilities found within a real school setting, including immersion in curriculum and long range planning, such as units.
 The internship provides the student with the opportunity to apply constructivist approaches in the teaching/learning setting.
-Corequisites: GRED 676 & 696.
-MST Childhood students only.
+(MST elementary students only: Co-requisites: GRED 676 and GRED 696.)

-GRED 616 - Curriculum and Evaluation (3) Examination of basic elementary curriculum and evaluation concepts, principles and practices, including funded knowledge and conventional wisdom, aims and objectives; the cognitive, affective and psychomotor taxonomies; curriculum design, standardized and informal assessment.
+GRED 616 Curriculum and Evaluation (3) Examination of basic elementary curriculum and evaluation concepts, principles and practices, including funded knowledge and conventional wisdom, aims and objectives; the cognitive, affective and psychomotor taxonomies; curriculum design, standardized and informal assessment.
 Special attention will be given to New York State requirements with respect to curriculum design and evaluation.
-Each educational professional's area of content will be studied and applied for the development of appropriate curriculum and evaluation.
-Summer and Fall.
+Offered summer and fall.